Sugar and Spice

 A photo album?

 Landing softly on his feet next to the opened photo album, the page it happened to open to wasn’t anything out of the ordinary.
 Pictures of what he assumed was a young Geon Woo, taken at various moments of accomplishment in his life.
-As Levi flipped to the next page, there were primary school awards being accepted with teachers, then sports awards taken with his peers.
+Levi flipped to the next page.
+There were primary school awards accepted with teachers, then sports awards taken with his peers.
 Page after page of moments that would make parents proud.

 There were pages of them.

 Unconscious girls, all dressed up like china dolls.
-More than he had originally suspected given the handful of necklaces he found on the ship.
+More than he had originally suspected taking into account the handful of necklaces he found on the ship.
 A few pages in, each girl’s picture was accompanied by a photo of their blue diamond necklace.

 He took a closer look at Madeline’s picture and realized all the photos of the dolled-up girls were in the same chair - the one in the mock dollhouse.
 And in just about every case, the victims were propped up by hands.
 Levi scanned the pictures.
 He was able to identify the unique wedding bands of Geon Woo’s parents.
 They were never in the same photo together, but it was the evidence he was looking for, and their scent was strong on the album, so their prints should be all over it too.